WD-BYPASS/WD_BYPASS/README.md

 ##
 The I, me, and my in the NDA and TOS refer to verified users.  **IF YOU ARE VERIFIED, YOU AUTOMATICALLY SIGN THESE**

+## CONTACT THE DEVS:
+The devs can be contacted at the following email: WDBYPASSdevteam@gmail.com.
+Only use this if discussions or issues doesn't work to reach us, or if it is private/urgent.